Frequently Asked Questions About ETFs and Retail Investors

-Exchange-traded funds (ETFs) offer investors a number of benefits.
-Those benefits can include the following:
+Exchange-traded funds (ETFs) offer investors a number of benefits, which can include the following:

-- diversified exposure to a geographic region or industry sector;
+- exposure to particular geographic regions or industry sectors

-- access to investments that utilize quantitative strategies; and
+- access to investments that utilize quantitative strategies

 An investor’s first step in selecting any investment product—whether it’s a mutual fund, an individual stock or bond, or an ETF—should be to determine the desired investment objective.
 As with any other type of investment, an investor should then consider various factors to determine which ETF best meets that investor’s needs, including: